contao/docs/docs/manual/installation/uninstalling-extensions.en.md

 php composer.phar remove terminal42/notification_center terminal42/contao-leads
 ```

-Once the uninstallation of the extension(s) is complete, you need to [run](../contao-installtool/) the [Contao install tool](../contao-installtool/) to update the database if necessary.
+Once the uninstallation of the extension(s) is complete, you have to run the [Contao install tool](../contao-installtool/) to update the database if necessary.